-Explainer: Capital gains tax hike targets wealthy investors
+EXPLAINER: Capital gains tax hike targets wealthy investors

 NEW YORK (AP) — After massive U.S. government spending helped send the stock market back to record heights, with even more potentially on the way, the bill may be coming due for the nation's wealthiest investors.

-President Joe Biden on Wednesday proposed to nearly double the tax rate that the highest-earning Americans pay on profits made from stocks and other investments.
+President Joe Biden is proposing to nearly double the tax rate the highest-earning Americans pay on profits made from stocks and other investments.
 It would force millionaires to pay similar tax rates on their investment gains as upper-middle class households pay on their salaries, after years of enjoying lower rates.